AKGanesh/CXR-PneumoniaDetection/README.md

 Model performance is evaluated on a separate test set to assess its ability to generalize to unseen data.
 Evaluation metrics include accuracy, F1 score, precision, and recall on both training and validation sets across epochs.

 Philosophy:
-- CNN from Scratch gave a result of score 0.70, We can experiment with no of neurons and layers to improve this upto some extent.
+- CNN from Scratch gave a result of score 0.70, We can experiment with no of neurons and layers to improve this up to some extent
 - With Pre-existing model ResNet50, No of unfreeze layers 10 and 5(better result) gave different results.
-Experimeting with Optimizer Adam and Ndam(better result-0820) gave different results.
+Experimenting with Optimizer Adam and Ndam(better result-0820) gave different results
-- With Pre-existing model VGG16, No of unfreeze layers 5, Nadam produced a score of 0.696, despite it's great accuracy of 93%, strange.
+- With Pre-existing model VGG16, No of unfreeze layers 5, Nadam produced a score of 0.696, despite it's great accuracy of 93%
+- Dropout and BatchNormalization has an impact on the result.
+Experiment with various Drop out range 0.2-0.5
+- No of Layers and No of perceptrons has an impact on the result

 Once trained, the models can make predictions on new chest X-ray images to classify them as either normal or indicating pneumonia.
 The predictions are based on the highest probability output from the softmax layer of the model.